SKarboy410/SKarboy410/README.md

 ---
 ### Projects:

-- Currently making a SumoBot using an Arduino Uno and baremetal C
+- SumoBot using an ATmega328p(Arduino Uno) and baremetal C

 ---